microsoft/AirSim/docs/settings.md

 ### EngineSound
 To turn off the engine sound use [setting](settings.md) `"EngineSound": false`.
 Currently this setting applies only to car.

+### PawnPaths
+This allows you to specify your own vehicle pawn blueprints, for example, you can replace the default car in AirSim with your own car.
+Your vehicle BP can reside in Content folder of your pwn Unreal project (i.e. outside of AirSim plugin folder).
+For example, if you have a car BP located in file `Content\MyCar\MySedanBP.uasset` in your project then you can set `"DefaultCar": {"PawnBP":"/Game/MyCar/MySedanBP"}`.
+Please note that your BP must be derived from CarPawn class.
+By default this is not the case but you can re-parent the BP using the "Class Settings" button in toolbar in UE editor after you open the BP and then chosing "Car Pawn" for Parent Class settings in Class Options.
+It's also a good idea to disable "Auto Possess Player" and "Auto Possess AI" as well as set AI Controller Class to None in BP details.

 ### SubWindows
 This setting determines what is shown in each of 3 subwindows which are visible when you press 0 key.
 The WindowsID can be 0 to 2, CameraID is integer identifying camera number on the vehicle.
 ImageType integer value determines what kind of image gets shown according to [ImageType enum](image_apis.md#available-imagetype).
 For example, for car vehicles below shows driver view, front bumper view and rear view as scene, depth ans surface normals respectively.